Foods to Avoid After Dental Surgery

 Does it hurt to eat with dental implants?

 Some but not all patients experience mild discomfort, this is completely normal at first, but eating with dental implants should not be painful long-term.
 Immediately following your dental implant surgery, it’s common to experience some tenderness and sensitivity, especially while chewing.
 During this initial healing phase, patients are encouraged to stick to soft foods to avoid putting pressure on the implant sites.
 As healing progresses and your implants integrate securely with the jawbone—a process known as osseointegration—any discomfort will gradually subside.
-Once fully healed, your Hybridge dental implants will function like natural teeth, allowing you to eat comfortably and enjoy a wide variety of foods without pain or worry.
+Once fully healed, your Hybridge full-arch implants will function like natural teeth, allowing you to eat comfortably and enjoy a wide variety of foods without pain or worry.
 If you experience significant or prolonged discomfort while eating at any stage, it's important to contact your Hybridge doctor.
 Our team is here to ensure your recovery stays on track and that your new smile feels as strong and comfortable as it looks.

 What Can I Eat After Dental Implant Surgery?